Senior Communication & Media Specialist

 Hydrogen direct injection: What's behind it?

-"To achieve the same drivability with a H2 system as with a diesel, the hydrogen injection system must be optimally aligned with the engine's torque and power", explains Richard Pirkl, Managing Director of Technology and Development at Liebherr-Components Deggendorf GmbH.
+"To achieve the same drivability with an H2 system as with a diesel, the hydrogen injection system must be optimally aligned with the engine's torque and power," explains Richard Pirkl, Managing Director of Technology and Development at Liebherr-Components Deggendorf GmbH.
 "This means that during the transition from idle to full load, the necessary amount of fuel and the corresponding system pressure must be made available as quickly as possible."

 Liebherr's H2 injection system is designed to provide extremely fast and accurate pressure control, regardless of fuel tank position, machine size, layout or engine installation.
 This design provides a two-stage pressure control.
-While the first stage initially stabilises the variable pressure from the fuel tank, the second stage fine-tunes said pressure.
+While the first stage initially stabilizes the variable pressure from the fuel tank, the second stage fine-tunes said pressure.
 The injection pressure is controlled by activating the gas-metering valve via the electronic control unit (ECU).
 The ECU controls the gas-metering valve by a closed-loop feed-forward controller.
 Custom-developed hydrogen-specific software modules can be integrated into third-party application software and/ or control units.

 The injector: a key component

 "The injector is the most sophisticated and, at the same time, performance-determining component of the hydrogen fuel system", explains Pirkl.
-The overall dimensions of Liebherr's H2 LPDI injector are very similar to those of diesel injectors for heavy-duty commercial vehicle engines.
+The overall dimensions of Liebherr's H2 LPDI injector are similar to those of diesel injectors for heavy-duty commercial vehicle engines.
 In particular, the critical maximum outer diameter is within the same range as for diesel injectors.

 In the current sample stage, the injector can be equipped with various hydrogen connections by means of a screw-in insert.
 Two basic variants of the injector head (radial and axial H2 inlet) allow for different installation situations.
 To ensure the correct spray pattern and jet direction, the injector nozzle is equipped with a diffuser cap.
 "It is interchangeable in the sample stage and allows cost-effective testing of different variations to define the best configuration.
-Using a screw solution, the diffuser cap can be easily replaced", says Richard Pirkl.
+Using a screw-on solution, the diffuser cap can be easily replaced", says Pirkl.